arnoldcg/ucf/README.md

 5. Using Spring Boot Envers for tracking operations over the entities
 6. Using swagger for endpoint documentation and OPEN API
 7. Postman collection added to the main root of the project

+# Credentials
+1. user: admin
+2. password: a9165173-3c38-4c71-b8db-a8152a61f2a3

+# Important
+Please with Spring Boot use the dev profile